If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Chronic Disease and Dysfunction

-The nutrition coach should make use of the public information from reputable organizations in order to guide clients to making better food choices.
-It is however, not within the scope of practice to provide guidelines and treatments for any disease or dysfunction.
+The nutrition coach should use public information from reputable organizations to guide clients to make better food choices.
+It is, however, not within the scope of practice to provide guidelines and treatments for any disease or dysfunction.
 This includes these chronic diseases and dysfunctions.

 Psychological Disorders

-One benefit that comes with working with nutrition coaches is the interactions with clients and the ability to witness changes over time. once you gain personal trust, the client may feel a comfort level with their coach and give out personal information.
-The coach needs to take caution when this happen and pay attention to these details and especially if they relate to some psychological problems.
-This would be cause to refer them to a specialist or suggest finding one at least.
+One benefit of working with nutrition coaches is client interactions and the ability to witness changes over time.
+Once you gain personal trust, the client may feel comfortable with their coach and give out personal information.
+The coach needs to take caution when this happens and pay attention to these details, especially if they relate to psychological problems.
+This would be caused them to refer them to a specialist or suggest finding one at least.

 Change in Health Status

-Many opportunities for health coaches revolves around working with healthy populations.
-If any client has a significant change in health status or shows some drop or increase in weight, the coach must recommend that the client consult their physician or other healthcare provider.
+Many opportunities for health coaches revolve around working with healthy populations.
+If any client has a significant change in health status or shows some drop or increase in weight, the coach must recommend that the client consult their physician or another healthcare provider.

 The Business Scope for the Nutrition Coach

-It is essential for nutrition coaches to check with the local and state laws that would govern them before they open their business.
+It is essential for nutrition coaches to check with the local and state laws that would govern them before they open their businesses.
 Each state has different regulations.

-Consulting with an attorney is also prudent and more so with one that specializes in labor law and is aware of business practices and regulations with their own country or region.
+Consulting with an attorney is also prudent and more so with one specializing in labor law and aware of business practices and regulations in their own country or region.

 Tyler Read